Virtual braid groups, virtual twin groups and crystallographic groups: Crystallographic groups and virtual braids

 Now we move to the conjugacy problem of elements (not necessarily of finite order) in the quotient group $VB_n/\Gamma_2(VP_n)$.
-From Theorems~\ref{teo3} and~\ref{teo4} below we will be able to determine whether any two elements in $VB_n/\Gamma_2(VP_n)$ are conjugate.
-We note that the proofs of Theorems~\ref{teo3} and~\ref{teo4} are analogous, respectively, to the proofs of Theorems~$1.1$ and~$1.2$ formulated in \cite{gamma2} for a similar quotient of the Artin braid group $B_n$.
+From Theorems~\ref{teo3} and~\ref{teo4} below, we will be able to determine whether any two elements in $VB_n/\Gamma_2(VP_n)$ are conjugate.